Digital identity strategy to support today’s dynamic business environment.

 Does your digital identity strategy support today’s dynamic business environment?

 The proliferation of cloud services, social and mobile have rendered the traditional firewall increasingly obsolete.
 Digital identity has become key to enforcing access controls.
 As a result, IAM has become a major priority for the modern enterprise.
 Once viewed as an operational back-office issue, IAM is now gaining board-level visibility as a result of numerous high-level breaches that have occurred due to the failure of organizations to effectively manage and control user access.
 The importance of IAM has been further elevated by an evolving regulatory landscape and trends such as Bring Your Own Device (BYOD) and cloud adoption, which are forcing organizations to re-evaluate how digital identities are managed.

 Operational Considerations for IAM

-KPMG’s Cyber practice helps you identify and protect your critical business assets in the face of a constantly evolving threat landscape and an increasingly challenging regulatory environment.
-We help our clients identify their most important information assets and work with them to develop an effective approach that focuses on people, process, and governance as a foundation for technology enablement.
+KPMG’s Cyber Security practice helps clients identify and protect their critical business assets in the face of a constantly evolving threat landscape and an increasingly challenging regulatory environment.
+We help clients identify their most important information assets and work with them to develop an effective approach that focuses on people, process, and governance as a foundation for technology enablement.

-KPMG has worked with some of the world’s largest organizations to develop a range of market leading digital identity services to help businesses reduce the risk of identity-related breaches.
+KPMG member firms have worked with some of the world’s largest organizations to develop a range of market leading digital identity services to help businesses reduce the risk of identity-related breaches.